Raleigh-Durham International Airport Terminal 2, United States of America

-The terminal C project is being undertaken in two phases.
+The terminal C project was undertaken in two phases.
 The first phase was completed in October 2008.
-The second phase is scheduled for completion by January 2011.
+The second phase was completed in January 2011.

-Completion of the $570m project will add a new terminal that is three times the size of the old one at 900,000ft² (84,000m²) with larger check-in, security checkpoint and baggage claim areas, as well as new restaurants and retail concourse.
-This will be the first terminal in the US to operate under 'common use', which means that airlines will not have dedicated gates as they are used to and the gates they use will change according to day-to-day airport operations.
+Completion of the $570m project added a new terminal that is three times the size of the old one at 900,000ft² (84,000m²) with larger check-in, security checkpoint and baggage claim areas, as well as new restaurants and retail concourse.
+This is the first terminal in the US to operate under ‘common use’, which means that airlines do not have dedicated gates as they are used to, and the gates they use change according to day-to-day airport operations.

-The new terminal building is expected to be able to accommodate up to 13m passengers a year.
+The new terminal building can accommodate up to 13m passengers a year.
+The airport witnessed passenger traffic of 9.22m in 2012.
 There are also long-term plans to link the new terminal to the proposed Triangle Transit Authority commuter rail system.

 Raleigh-Durham international airport construction